 Once she was fresh out of the Academy, she began looking for a way to work her way up in the Starfleet ranks.
 Yet despite her high marks in the Academy, having no strong family background and no powerful connections to assist her, she struggled to find a ship that would trust an unproven rookie with any position of authority.

-Jupiter Station, a space station specializing in starship maintenance, commanded by Rodbert Sgoc, a human with a hobby for collecting ancient historical artifacts from his old world.
-He talked of how his great ancestors on earth had once been part of an ancient form of earth fleet known as the airforce, and said his family had always been destined to fly the skies.
-Savik informed him that a station was hardly flying the skies, and that it was primarily a place for ships that actually flew the skies to dock, but he only laughed.
+She finally found a home aboard the Jupiter Station, a space station specializing in starship maintenance, commanded by Rodbert Sgoc, a human with a hobby for collecting ancient historical artifacts from his old world.
+He talked of how his great ancestors on earth had once been part of an ancient form of earth fleet known as the airforce and said his family had always been destined to fly the skies.
+Savik informed him that a station was hardly flying the skies and that it was primarily a place for ships that actually flew the skies to dock, but he only laughed.

 Tia greatly distinguished herself during an attack on the station when a direct hit to several of the station’s shield generators damaged the protective energy screens and brought down the deflector shields, leaving the shipyard exposed to enemy fire.
 Tia’s quick reaction and combined knowledge of the station’s components and a starship’s design helped her lead the engineering crew in a united effort to hook up the damaged starships in the yard so they could serve as an alternate source of power for the shields.
 The Jupiter Station saw many losses that day, but many more were saved due to Tia’s quick thinking.